Installation

 docker compose up -d

 That's it.
-The container handles everything else on first boot -- generating secrets, initializing the database, and starting all services.
+The container handles everything else on first boot -- generating secrets, initializing the database, and starting all 9 supervised services.

 Post-Install